AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/aw-limitations.md

 ## Components > Date Ranges

 * Custom date ranges do not support [!UICONTROL This day last year], [!UICONTROL This day last month], etc.

+## Components > Virtual Reports Suites

+* When report time processing is enabled, certain components are not supported.
+For a full list, see [Report Time Processing](/help/components/vrs/vrs-report-time-processing.md).

 ## Components > Report Settings